-These courses deal with learning and teaching of biology in the college classroom.
+This course deals broadly with learning and teaching of biology in the college classroom.
 Weekly seminars include interactive discussions on the science of learning and evidence of effective and inclusive teaching.
 We will explore issues such as constructivist learning and equity and inclusion as they apply to biology education.
-These courses also involve participation in apprentice teaching under mentorship of faculty.
+This course also involves participation in apprentice teaching under mentorship of faculty.